 But it turns out that colostrum is good for far, far more than simply sealing up the lining of a leaky gut or helping your stomach to feel impervious to the stressors of hard physical exercise.

 “Detox” is a popular health buzzword, and there are a lot of silly “detoxes” out there (think cayenne, lemon, and honey tea).
-For a simple cleanse I can use throughout the year, I turn to NatureCleanse Detox and Gut Cleanser.
-It contains over 20 ingredients that help your body initiate Phase I and Phase II detoxification processes, ultimately decreasing the toxic load you get from the chemicals we can’t escape in the modern world.
+For a simple cleanse I can use throughout the year, I turn to CapraCleanse.
+It contains over 20 ingredients that help your body initiate Phase I and Phase II detoxification processes, ultimately decreasing the toxic load you get from the chemicals we can't escape in the modern world.

 Approximately 63 million Americans suffer from some type of digestive disorder, and constipation is usually a symptom.
-This lack of mobility of food through your colon can create a fertile breeding ground for parasites, Candida yeast, and pathogenic bacteria – and that’s why I first started using NatureCleanse.
-It is comprised of a fiber blend of psyllium husk and seed, flax seed oil, and inulin that can help move that mucoid plaque through your colon and simultaneously feed probiotic bacteria.
+This lack of mobility of food through your colon can create a fertile breeding ground for parasites, Candida yeast, and pathogenic bacteria – and that's why I first started using CapraCleanse.
+It is comprised of a fiber blend of psyllium husk and seed, flaxseed oil, and inulin that can help move that mucoid plaque through your colon and simultaneously feed probiotic bacteria.

-The elimination is further aided by NatureCleanse’s colon blend of rhubarb root, marshmallow root, slippery elm bark, cape aloe, fennel seed, and fenugreek seed.
+The elimination is further aided by CapraCleanse's colon blend of rhubarb root, marshmallow root, slippery elm bark, cape aloe, fennel seed, and fenugreek seed.
 These ingredients have been used in Traditional Chinese Medicine for centuries and been validated by modern scientific methods.
-After the colon blend mixes with the fiber to push out colon buildup, the mineral blend of fermented goat milk mineral whey, magnesium citrate, and beet root helps restore the integrity of gut cells.
+After the colon blend mixes with the fiber to push out colon buildup, the mineral blend of fermented goat milk mineral whey, magnesium citrate, and beetroot helps restore the integrity of gut cells.

 You get the idea.
 This one covers all the bases for gut cleanup, without the complexity of an entire box of detox supplements.

 Unfortunately, most oregano supplements are fake (they really come from thyme plants) or extremely low in the active ingredient carvacrol.
 Not Kion Oregano.
-It comes with a laboratory certificate of analysis to verify carvacrol content and is a must-have for anyone who travels or who doesn’t want sickness to halt a workout, vacation, or any other important moment in life.
+It is a must-have for anyone who travels or who doesn't want sickness to halt a workout, vacation, or any other important moment in life.
 This one is in my laptop satchel always, and I often use it on skin scrapes too.

 Creatine plays a crucial role in the production of cellular energy by making ATP, a molecule needed by all cells in your body.
 An organic acid naturally produced in the body from other amino acids, creatine is found in foods such as meats, eggs, and fish, and is commonly deficient in heavily exercising individuals, the elderly, and people who eat a primarily plant-based diet.
 With increases in exercise or as a result of muscle damage, your physiological need for creatine is increased.